What Is Chlorophyll?

-Dr. Robert DeMaria explains to us, “chlorophyll has been called the ‘blood' of the plant world, and has the same structure as the heme of blood (except that where the heme carries an iron mineral in the center, the chlorophyll carries magnesium).
-Thus it may be beneficial in supporting blood quality, and it is a good source of magnesium."
+Dr. Robert DeMaria reminds us that chlorophyll "has the same structure as the heme of blood (except that where the heme carries an iron mineral in the center, the chlorophyll carries magnesium)," so therefore it is sometimes called the "blood" of the plant world.
+Dr. DeMaria agrees with Ciara Shea that chlorophyll may help to support blood quality, and he adds that it is a good source of magnesium.
 (DeMaria, 2021)

 Liquid chlorophyll may also improve the quality of your blood, increasing the count—and overall health—of red blood cells.
 Why?
 Chlorophyll and hemoglobin (a molecule in red blood cells) have similar molecular structures.
 For this reason, research suggests that chlorophyll may help improve anemia symptoms.

-According to Aimee Ricca, BA, “Chlorophyll has been used as a health supplement for years, and a variety of studies suggest that it is helpful for skin conditions such as acne, body odors… Chlorophyll also has blood-building properties because it is similar to hemoglobin.
-So, it may be useful in treating hemoglobin deficiencies that are present in conditions such as anemia.”
+According to Aimee Ricca, BA, people have been using chlorophyll as a supplement for years, and many studies suggest its power to help conditions such as body odors and acne, among others.
+Also, because chlorophyll is similar to hemoglobin, it may be useful in treating hemoglobin deficiencies present in anemia and similar conditions.
 (Ricca, BA, 2021)

-Dr. Inna Lukyanovsky, PharmD explains to us, “Chlorophyll can support the absorption of vitamins K, A, C and vitamin E. It also helps with detoxification process and support phase 2 of liver detox.”
+Dr. Inna Lukyanovsky, PharmD explains that chlorophyll can assist the body in absorbing vitamins K, A, C and vitamin E. Dr. Lukyanovsky also agrees with others that it aids in the detoxification process and specifically, that it supports phase 2 of liver detox.
 (Lukyanovsky, PharmD, 2020)

-Erik Levi, Functional Nutritional Therapy Practitioner tells us, “I'm a big believer in supporting detoxification and keeping your body from toxins and metals, especially considering their abundance in our modern culture.
-It also seems to be very good for blood flow and function.”
+Erik Levi, Functional Nutritional Therapy Practitioner states, “I'm a big believer in supporting detoxification and keeping your body from toxins and metals, especially considering their abundance in our modern culture."
+Levi also cites the benefits of chlorophyll for blood flow and function.
 (Levi, FNTP, 2020)

-According to Functional Nutritionist Deidre Bloomquist, “Chlorophyll helps promote oxygen delivery to cells in a similar way as hemoglobin (red blood cells).
-This means more energy and more capacity to function at optimal levels.
-It also plays an important role in detoxification of toxins and waste in the body.”
+Functional Nutritionist Deidre Bloomquist says that chlorophyll helps transport oxygen to cells, just like the hemoglobin in human red blood cells.
+This results in more energy and more capacity to function.
+Bloomquist also joins with others in acknowledging chlorophyll's important role in the detoxification of waste and toxins in the body.
 (Bloomquist, 2020)

-Dr. Lily Kiswani, MD explains to us that “chlorophyll is an immunity booster and aids in detox.
-That is one of the reasons why a green smoothie is such a great idea.
-But if making a green smoothie is challenging, liquid chlorophyll is a simple short cut to obtain the benefits."
+Dr. Lily Kiswani, MD emphasizes chlorophyll's abilities to boost the immune system and aid in detox.
+She says these abilities are two of the reasons why green smoothies are a great idea.
+But if you can't make a green smoothie, you can take liquid chlorophyll as a short cut to get the same benefits.
 (Kiswani, MD, 2021)

-Bansari Acharya, MA, RD tells u, "Additionally, chlorophyll water may aid in weight loss, liver detoxification, and to improve the quality of the red blood cells in the blood.
+Bansari Acharya, MA, RD tells us, "Additionally, Chlorophyll Water may aid in weight loss, liver detoxification, and to improve the quality of the red blood cells in the blood.
 However, more research is needed for conclusive benefits."

 Personal Trainer and Nutrition Coach Mariah Heller explains, “Chlorophyll Water has a lot of potential benefits for the skin, hair, and digestive system as well as being a fantastic source of hydration.
 While nothing will be a miracle cure-all, if you add Chlorophyll Water into your daily routine (which should also include healthy food and exercise), you'll notice a difference in how you look and feel.”
 (Heller, 2020)

-Bay, DC, CNS, CDN, D. (2020, December 21).
+Bay, K. (2020, December 21).
 Tips For Building Your Immune System & Staying Healthy This Winter - Chlorophyll Water.
 Retrieved from Chlorophyll Water: https://chlorophyllwater.com/blogs/community/building-your-immune-system-staying-healthy-this-winter-with-dr-kelly-bay

 Berry, J. (2018, July 4).
 Proven benefits of chlorophyll and how to consume more.
 Retrieved from Medical News Today: https://www.medicalnewstoday.com/articles/322361